The Gel Label Guide: What Actually Matters on the Back of the Packet

 You don't need to become a label expert.

-You just need to know two things: does this gel give my gut one lane or two, and does it have enough sodium?
+You just need to know two things: does this gel give my gut one lane or two, and does it have enough sodium for your sweat profile?

 // KEEP READING